 Let’s take a look at the logical answers.
 Trust me, you need some logic right now.
 We’ll examine the likely reasons he has not asked you to marry him yet and how you can best react to keep your sanity.

-Reasons He Hasn’t Proposed
+7 Possible Reasons Why He Hasn’t Proposed

 There are many reasons why he may be hesitant to propose.